aws-samples/aws-analytics-reference-architecture/core/API.md

     |- file1.csv 100MB
     |- file2.csv 100MB
     |- whichever-file-name-is-fine-as-we-have-manifest-files.csv 50MB
-2. It has a manefest CSV file with two columns: start and path.
+2. It has a manifest CSV file with two columns: start and path.
 Start is the timestamp start        , path
 16000000000  , s3://<path>/<to>/<folder>/time_range_start=16000000000/file1.csv
 16000000000  , s3://<path>/<to>/<folder>/time_range_start=16000000000/file2.csv